OSInside/kiwi/doc/source/working_with_images/grub_authorization.rst

 * If no user is specified, both boot menu entries are accessible, but no one can access GRUB command line nor edit existing menu entries.
 * `admin` user can access GRUB command line and edit existing menu entries.
-* `maintenance` user can select the recovery menu item.
+* the `maintenance` user can select the recovery menu item.